o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/layout/dynamic-layout.md

 **Lua**

 In Lua, there are code examples available in the official GitHub project as part of LyShineExamples.
 Here is an example for [MultiSelectionDropdown](https://github.com/o3de/o3de/blob/f17b405699c55400a985b8741af2649c39f11315/Gems/LyShineExamples/Assets/UI/Scripts/LyShineExamples/Dropdown/MultiSelectionDropdown.lua#L29)

+---

+**Outros**

+The dynamic layout is often dependent on other UI-components that may or may not be ready when the above code is executed.
+If you are unsure when to populate the dynamic layout, consider doing it after all UI elements are loaded and ready.
+This is possible with the In-Game Post-activate event that can be consulted [here](https://www.docs.o3de.org/docs/user-guide/interactivity/user-interface/canvases/accessing-ui-canvas-runtime/).